-Vijay Hazare Trophy 2021-22, Odisha vs Jammu and Kashmir: Probable XIs, match prediction, weather forecast and pitch report
+Vijay Hazare Trophy 2021-22, Odisha vs Jammu and Kashmir: Probable XIs, Match Prediction, Weather Forecast and Pitch Report

 Odisha

-Odisha captain Subhranshu Senapati has been in good touch in the tournament, scoring 188 runs in three games at an average of 94.
-In the bowling front, Jayanta Behera has been the pick of the bowlers, picking up seven wickets from three innings.
+Odisha skipper Subhranshu Senapati has been in good touch with 188 runs in three games at an average of 94.
+Jayanta Behera is the pick of the bowlers as he has seven wickets from three innings.

 Jammu and Kashmir

-Ram Dayal is having a good tournament with the willow, scoring over 130 runs in two innings.
-He will be eager to deliver the goods against favourites Odisha in his next game.
-Meanwhile, Abdul Samad needs to put up some big knocks to help his team.
+Ram Dayal is having a good tournament with the willow as he has scored over 130 runs in just two innings.
+He will be eager to take on the favourites Odisha in the next encounter.
+Meanwhile, Abdul Samad needs to put up some big knocks to keep his side in a better position.

 Odisha vs Jammu and Kashmir Prediction